remygrandin/DrawTheNet.IO/README.md

 Go to https://drawthenet.io and start creating diagrams.

 # More Info
-You can find a detaile help guide, including a full list of availalble properties integrated into the app by using the ? button in the top left corner of it, or at (./src/help.html)
+You can find a detaile help guide, including a full list of availalble properties integrated into the app by using the ? button in the top left corner of it, [direcly in github](./src/help.html), or [on the website](https://drawthenet.io/help.html)

 # Vendors Icons